-The pillars of Industry 4.0 require a modern smart factory to be integrated, to store data into the Cloud, to access the Cloud for data analytics and to share information at software level for simulation and hardware-in-the-loop capabilities.
-The resulting cyber-physical system is often called cyber-physical manufacturing system, and it becomes fundamental to cope with increased system complexity and desired performances.
-However, since a lot of old production systems are based on monolitic architectures, with limited external communication ports and reduced local computational capabilities, it is very difficult to make such production lines compliant to Industry 4.0 pillars. wireless sensor network is a solution for the smart connection of a production line to a cyber-physical system architecture, elaborating data through cloud computing.
-The scope of this research work is to develop a modular software architecture based on OSGi Framework, which is able to seamlessly integrate both hardware and software wireless sensors, to send data into the Cloud for further data analysis and grant both hardware-in-the-loop and cloud computing capabilities.
-The cyber-physical system architecture has been firstly tested by using hardware-in-the-loop tools, then it has been deployed on a real manufacturing line for data collection and analysis over a period of two months.
+The pillars of Industry 4.0 require the integration of a modern smart factory, data storage in the Cloud, access to the Cloud for data analytics, and information sharing at the software level for simulation and hardware-in-the-loop (HIL) capabilities.
+The resulting cyber-physical system (CPS) is often termed the cyber-physical manufacturing system, and it has become crucial to cope with this increased system complexity and to attain the desired performances.
+However, since a great number of old production systems are based on monolithic architectures with limited external communication ports and reduced local computational capabilities, it is difficult to ensure such production lines are compliant with the Industry 4.0 pillars.
+A wireless sensor network is one solution for the smart connection of a production line to a CPS elaborating data through cloud computing.
+The scope of this research work lies in developing a modular software architecture based on the open service gateway initiative framework, which is able to seamlessly integrate both hardware and software wireless sensors, send data into the Cloud for further data analysis and enable both HIL and cloud computing capabilities.
+The CPS architecture was initially tested using HIL tools before it was deployed within a real manufacturing line for data collection and analysis over a period of two months.